 At Otford Primary School we promote these values in the following ways:

 Children are encouraged to become leaders and take on responsibility in a variety of areas throughout the school including playground ambassadors and eco-monitors.
-House and Sport captains are voted for annually within Key Stage 2as are School Council representatives for every class.
+House and Sport captains are voted for annually within Key Stage 2 as are School Community Ambassadors for every class.
 Children understand the responsibilities that come with these roles and that they represent the needs and interests of their peers.
 Democracy is taught through the curriculum, for example through debates in English or circle time in PSHCE; and is reinforced through assemblies.